 Are you an order taker or a salesperson?
 What do both mean and what is the difference between the two?
 It’s a topic will normally cover on our Consultative Selling Training courses because one approach is all about fact finding and talking about solutions and the other is all about fulfilment.

 The difference between a professional salesperson and an order taker is like the difference between a vulture and an eagle.
 A vulture, sits, perched, and waits.
 It waits for a meal to develop and appear, usually by something that has died.
 It then meanders over and scavenges the rotting carcass, and barely survives in a state of half-starvation.

-The eagle, on the other hand, does not sit and wait, but goes out, flies around and FINDS fresh food.
-It then swoops down and CREATES a bountiful meal and enjoys a life of opulence.
+The eagle, on the other hand, does not sit and wait, but goes out, flies around, and finds fresh food.
+It then swoops down and creates a bountiful meal and enjoys a life of opulence.

 Of course, depending on what you sell, some may not apply.
 However, be honest with yourself.

 What percentage of sales volume is from add-on, up-sell, or otherwise production that is above the original lead value?
 (In other words, by what percentage are you able to increase the sale that the buyer already committed to spending?)

-When the economy slows and a million other excuses overwhelm the order taker, the true professional sales person will always go out, reach out, call out to create and generate business.
+When the economy slows and a million other excuses overwhelm the order taker, the true professional salesperson will always go out, reach out, call out to create and generate business.